Skip to main content

 Aerial View of Tech Square

-So, whether you're a current student, a proud alumni, or someone passionate about the future of Tech and innovation, keep your eyes on Tech Square Phase 3.
-It's not just changing the Atlanta skyline; it's set to change the future of education and innovation as we know it.
+Whether you're a current student, a proud alum, or someone passionate about the future of innovation, keep your eyes on Tech Square Phase 3.
+The project is changing the Atlanta skyline and the future of education and innovation as we know it.

 “There are a lot of synergies between the two groups that we can expand upon, and it will become easier when you're right next door. ”